-Mobile vendors have responded to the growing demand of smartphone users in Thailand by offering its appealing promotions and advantages to Thai consumers, such as offering a free mobile package covering a certain period when buying a new smartphone, or major discounts.
-In 2020, Apple had the largest share of the smartphone market in Thailand, followed by Samsung.
-However, as of the first quarter of 2020, Realme, the offshoot Chinese smartphone brand from Oppo, had the highest quarterly year-on-year growth among consumers in Thailand, overtaking competitors like Apple and Samsung.
+Mobile vendors have responded to the growing demand of smartphone users in Thailand by offering attractive promotions and benefits to consumers, such as free mobile packages covering a certain period when buying a new smartphone or major discounts.
+In recent years, Apple had the largest smartphone market share in Thailand, followed by Samsung.
+However, as of the second quarter of 2021, Realme, the offshoot of the Chinese smartphone brand Oppo, had the highest quarterly year-on-year growth among consumers in Thailand, overtaking competitors like Apple and Samsung.

 Mobile network operators

-The number of Thai mobile subscribers had been rising since 2010 and amounted to almost 130 million mobile subscribers in 2019.
-In Thailand, the leading mobile operators are AIS, Dtac, and True Move.
-AIS held the largest share of mobile subscribers, accounting for almost half of the market share compared to other mobile operators.
-Thailand had also recently adopted 5G wireless technology which further fuels the appeal of smartphone use due to its improved latency and convenience for conducting daily activities such as making online payments, making smartphones an essential tool for everyday use.
+The number of Thai mobile subscribers has been rising since 2011 and has amounted to almost 130 million mobile subscribers in recent years.
+In Thailand, the leading mobile operators are AIS, Dtac, and True.
+Among these operators, AIS held the largest share of mobile subscribers, accounting for almost half the market share compared to other mobile operators.
+Additionally, Thailand has recently adopted 5G wireless technology which further fuels the appeal of smartphone use due to its improved latency and convenience for conducting daily activities such as making online payments, making smartphones an essential tool for everyday use.

 Smartphone apps and features

-The wide variety of Thai-oriented applications and features integrated in smartphones allow users to manage their life activities on the go, such as conducting financial activities with local banks, checking the real-time traffic situation, reserving a table in a popular local restaurant, and even studying on a personalized tutoring app.
-In 2019, the majority of smartphone users in Thailand conducted their banking activities on their smartphones compared to other daily tasks.
+The wide variety of Thai-oriented applications and features integrated into smartphones allow users to manage their life activities on the go.
+These activities include conducting financial activities with local banks, checking real-time traffic, reserving a table in a popular local restaurant, or even studying on a personalized tutoring app.
+The majority of smartphone users in Thailand conducted their banking activities on their smartphones compared to other daily tasks.
 Additionally, a large portion of internet users in Thailand also reported that they used social networking apps like Facebook and Instagram on their smartphones.